CAPPAGH National Orthopeadic Hospital

 • Information that is relevant to the medical records you wish to access: date of attendance, procedure, consultant, etc.

-• Photographic Identification (copy of drivers license or passport)
+• Photographic Identification (copy of driver’s license or passport)

 Phone Requests